SmithWillSuffice/ohanga-pai/content/blog/55_total_value.md

 ### Capitalism is Worse than Marx Thought

-wray did his usual speil about how Keynes, Veblen and Marx were not too dissimilar.
+Wray did his usual spiel about how Keynes, Veblen and Marx were not too dissimilar.
 Marx wanted to end capitalism, Keyens wanted to save capitalism, but both were reasonably sincere enough to reach the same conclusions about macroeconomics, only with Marx being more of an idiot about "money", Keynes